At the U.S. Open, a pair of teen semifinalists breathe joyful life into women’s draw

 Raducanu, who was born in Toronto and moved with her family to London at age 2, has no less belief in her tennis.
 But she acknowledged after Wednesday’s upset of Bencic, her most formidable opponent thus far, that she was surprised to have achieved what she has now in her U.S. Open debut.

-She turned pro in 2018 but continued her high school studies at a private school in London, juggling Britain’s competitive A-level exams with occasional tournaments in the ITF ranks, one rung below the elite WTA tour.
+She turned pro in 2018 but continued her high school studies at a private school in London, juggling Britain’s competitive A-level exams with occasional tournaments in the ITF ranks, a rung below the elite WTA tour.

 Granted a wild card at Wimbledon, she became a national sensation as she breezed through the early rounds.
 But in a wildly hyped fourth-round match, she developed breathing difficulties and was forced to withdraw.

-Over the two months since, she has worked on her fitness and competed in lower profile ITF events to improve her hard-court game and bolster her confidence in advance of the U.S. Open.
+Over the two months since, she has worked on her fitness and competed in lower-profile ITF events to improve her hard-court game and bolster her confidence in advance of the U.S. Open.

-Because her current world ranking, 150th, isn’t high enough for a guaranteed a spot in the U.S. Open’s 128-player main draw, Raducanu had to win three qualifying matches to get in.
+Because her current world ranking, 150th, isn’t high enough for a guaranteed spot in the U.S. Open’s 128-player main draw, Raducanu had to win three qualifying matches to get in.

 She disclosed Wednesday that she had booked her return flight home to London for the day after qualifying, assuming that her attempt would end there.